As large as it gets: Learning infinitely large Filters via Neural Implicit Functions in the Fourier Domain: How large do spatial kernels really need to be?

+where $c$ is the center of the full kernel $k$ in the spatial domain.
+In Figure~\ref{fig:density_1k} we report the kernel mass ratio for different networks trained on ImageNet-1k.
+We observe that all networks mostly contain well-localized kernels that are significantly smaller than possible.
+Yet, the first layer in DenseNet-121 and the second and third layer in ResNet-50 also contain larger kernels that make use of the possible kernel size up to $56\times56$ and $28 \times 28$ respectively.
+For MobileNet-v2, the spatial kernels are predominantly well-localized and small.
+However, at the maximal resolution of $112 \times 112$ some kernels are quite large, at least $56 \times 56$ ($~15\%$) indicating that MobileNet-v2 which uses small $3\times3$ kernels could benefit from larger kernels.
+Similar results on ImageNet-100 are reported in the Appendix (Figure~\ref{fig:density}).
+These findings are in line with \cite{romero2022flexconv}, who investigate the spatial kernel size of CNNs in the spatial domain.

-In Figure \ref{fig:density_cifar} we evaluate the spatial kernel size of networks trained on CIFAR10.
+In Figure~\ref{fig:density_cifar}, we evaluate the spatial kernel mass ratio of different networks trained on CIFAR-10.
 For all models, we see a clear trend.
-They seem to learn in all layers well-localized, small kernels.
-Yet, a few kernels seem to use the full potential for each kernel size respectively.
+They learn in all layers well-localized, small kernels.
+Similar to the ResNet trained on ImageNet-1k, the learned kernels barely exceed the size of $5 \times 5$.
+In contrast, some of the learned spatial kernels by MobileNet-v2 and ConvNeXt-tiny use the full potential for each kernel size, respectively.

-In Figure \ref{fig:density}, we report these evaluations for ImageNet-100.
-We observe that the first, third and fourth layer contain mostly well-localized small kernels for ResNet-50 and ConvNeXt-tiny.
-Yet, the second layer seems to contain also larger kernels, especially in the case of ResNet-50.
-For MobileNet-v2 and EfficientNet-b0 the spatial kernels are dominantly well-localized, small kernels.
-Yet, some kernels seem to be as big as they can, especially for the highest resolution of $112 \times 112$.